 Generally, anyone with good oral health and who is committed to maintaining a new smile is suitable for veneers.
 However, veneers are essentially cosmetic restorations and merely hide dental issues to improve your smile; they are unable to correct any underlying causes of dental issues including poor bite mechanics.

 It’s important to note that dental veneers are often referred to as “instant orthodontics”, only because they do not serve the same purpose as orthodontic treatments like retainers and braces.
 So while they can make your teeth appear straighter, they do not change the positioning of your teeth and the teeth underneath your veneers remain crooked.
 This is not much of a problem for patients with a single crooked tooth or minimal overcrowding.
-Overbites and underbites can work with veneers too.
-In sum, veneers can correct minor issues but those with very crooked teeth might want to consider orthodontic options like Invisalign instead to straighten teeth.
+Therefore, it is safe to say that veneers can correct minor issues but those with very crooked teeth might want to consider orthodontic options like Invisalign instead to straighten teeth.
 For those who have very worn out and crowded teeth, we may do a short course of Invisalign before restoring the proper shape of the teeth with veneers.

 If a tooth is partly or fully obscured by another tooth, it is difficult for dentists to apply a veneer on the surface of that tooth.
 Since veneers are usually implanted on front teeth, patients with overlapping front teeth should not rely on veneers to correct them.
 Besides, extremely crooked teeth might make the veneers look out of place in your mouth.